NomadArchitect/jiri/README.md

 Jiri is open-source.
 See the contributor guidelines [here][contributing].

+## Manually build jiri
+We already have prebuilts for linux and darwin `x86_64` systems.
+If you still need to build jiri manually use these [instructions][build jiri]

 ## Jiri Basics
 Jiri organizes a set of repositories on your local filesystem according to a [manifest][manifests].
 These repositories are referred to as "projects", and